 In 2016 the family purchased Lighthouse RV Park, on the west side of Lakeside's lagoon, and rebuilt that park to be added to Lakeside Campground.
 They also purchased Puckaway Shores Manufactured Housing Community.

 In 2019 the family purchased property directly to the west of the Lake Arrowhead boat launch and swimming area, adding over 300 feet of frontage on Lake Puckaway.
-As of spring 2020 construction is underway to add 17 additional sites in this area, as well as a waterfront vacation rental cottage.
+As of fall 2021, we've added 17 additional sites in this area, as well as a waterfront vacation rental cottage.

 Currently the Lake Arrowhead and Lakeside campground operation has grown to over 71 staff members and more than 360 sites.
 All four family members are part owners and still actively involved in the operation of the campground.